International Applicant FAQs

 Receiving an Offer

-We also usually attach an IELTS condition to offers made to people whose first language is not English.
+We may also attach an IELTS or TOEFL condition to offers made to people whose first language is not English.
 Whilst this might be an inconvenience in the short term, it is ultimately to the student's benefit.
 The standard of English required to study at Cambridge is high and you need to be comfortable with it from the first day of your course.
-The IELTS condition helps reassure us and you that you have the level of English language fluency required to flourish at Cambridge.
+The IELTS/TOEFL condition helps reassure us and you that you have the level of English language fluency required to flourish at Cambridge.
 We do this because highly intelligent students have come unstuck in the past because their English language ability has been less than that required, and that has affected both their grades and their enjoyment of the course.

-Will you accept an alternative to IELTS?
+Will you accept an alternative to IELTS or TOEFL?

 How do I apply for a Student Visa?